MetricCalc

 CM to Feet and Inches

-Best for human height, forms, sports profiles, and international applications.
+Best for human height, forms, sports profiles, clothing charts, and international applications.

 ft